-The Idaho Highway 21 Bridge over the Southfork of the Payette River in Lowman will be replaced with a new structure designed to blend in to the natural surroundings, while safely accommodating vehicle and pedestrian traffic.
+The State Highway 21 Bridge over the South Fork of the Payette River in Lowman will be replaced with a new structure designed to blend in to the natural surroundings, while safely accommodating vehicle and pedestrian traffic.
 Construction is currently scheduled for spring-fall, 2024 and 2025.Read More

 The original late 1800’s timber truss bridge at this location was replaced by a new timber truss bridge in 1925.
 This bridge used a timber crib center pier and two concrete piers, both still in use today, to support the deck.
 The truss bridge was determined unsafe in 1946 and soon replaced with the existing steel girder bridge.

 The new weathering steel girder bridge will feature 11-foot travel lanes and seven-foot shoulders, with red-toned, three-tube galvanized steel railings.

 To protect critical bull trout spawning habitat and avoid winter weather delays, construction will span two seasons.